biocatiit/website/content/news/2019_everything_biosaxs5.rst

 On-site
 --------

-The on-site registration is 'full' participation and includes the lectures, hands-on training, and data collection.
+The on-site participant registration includes the lectures, hands-on training, and data collection.
 Lunch and coffee breaks are provided.
 Due to time constraints on data collection we can only accept 15 on-site participants.